Team-LAD-S/LADSource-Docs/README.md

 # LADSource Documentation

-Public developer documentation and generated LADBot API reference for Like a Dragon: Source.
+Public developer documentation and generated LADSource API reference for Like a Dragon: Source.

 The site is published at <https://team-lad-s.github.io/LADSource-Docs/>.